Skip to main content

 • Device and account security state.

-Enyra should present context in a form that is understandable to authorized operators while preserving access controls and data minimization.
+Enyra should transform security context into summaries, correlations, risk explanations, and investigation support while preserving access controls and data minimization.

 Conversational Security Operations